sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Added a new method to manage the request of platforms, for arriving train and setting them to waiting or allowing them to process the request.

-Removed uneccessary code in the Platform class.
+Removed unnecessary code in the Platform class.

 Added a method to check when all the trains are docked and end the program.